trylle/spacejam-2/README.md

+# Spacedemic
-# Team 2 entry for Bouvet Game Jam 2021
+## Team 2 entry for Bouvet Game Jam 2021

 * Music from bensound.com
 * Sound from freesound.org